dan-yordanov/BMP-Editor/README.md

     - d - Stop reading instructions

 If no argument is given the user will be prompted to enter an input for the repectful variable.

 Note: UTF-8 encoding should be enabled to display Cyrillic letters in the cmd console properly.
-In Windows cmd the command to do thats is "chcp 65001" and it is inclded in the `build.bat` batch file.
+In Windows cmd the command to do that is "chcp 65001" and it is included in the `build.bat` batch file.

 ### References